Top 5 2017 Portable DVD Players for Kids

 - The players don't rely on a power source, or an internet connection, so can keep the kids reliably entertained without interruption (at least until the batteries run out!)

 My top 5 list of the best portable DVD player for kids 2017 has been created to make it a little easier when it comes to choosing a player, either for your own kids, or as a gift.
-I hope that you enjoy reading the list and find it useful.
+I hope that you find it useful.

 #1 Best Portable DVD Player for Kids 2017: Affordable and Reliable!